Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/application/construction/altinn-apps/app/app-frontend/features.md

 weight: 3
 ---

-The App Frontend SPA is seperated in serveral features that is a collection of components and containers that support a given functional area for a App.
+The App Frontend SPA is separated in several features that is a collection of components and containers that support a given functional area for a App.
 Typical a feature is connected to a type of workflow step.
-Like formfilling, signing, ++.
+Like form filling, signing, ++.

 Support for new types of workflow steps will be added as they become available in the backend.